andrewholgate/drupal-project-template/README.md

 * Easy updating of code and database changes.
 * Workflow and developer helper scripts.
 * Separate environment settings (not stored in the code repository)
+* Code documentation using DoxyGen and Sphinx.

 ### Roadmap

-* Automated code document generation.
 * PHPUnit testing.
 * Behat BDD testing.